homiedopie/beberlei.de/_sources/2012/08/11/oop_business_applications__trying_to_escape_the_mess.txt

   coupling of so many components, junior developers get easily lost in the code and produce unexpected side-effects.
 - Use-cases easily span more than 5 classes.
-To grasp the interaction you have to keep lots of code in your head.
+To grasp the interaction you have to keep lots of code in your head, especially complicated for junior developers again.
+As they cannot really work on a problem in isolation.
 - Constant violations of `SOLID
   <http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29>`_ principles
   due to framework or persistence requirements.